By Jessica Maudlin Phelps

-As we enter into the second week of Lent, some of the choices that congregations must make, as hard as it is to believe after all that has happened, come in the planning for Palm Sunday, which this year falls on March 28.
+As we enter into Lent, some of the choices that congregations must make, as hard as it is to believe after all that has happened, come in the planning for Palm Sunday.

 In 2020, the harvesting community expressed deep gratitude for the 1,030 Presbyterian congregations that chose to keep their orders in place despite so many things looking different, including how we worship together.
 And for the Presbyterian Hunger Program, it was so inspiring to see that from utter chaos came an abundance of creativity.

 South-Broadland Presbyterian Church in Kansas City, Missouri, was able to deliver palms to members in time for use in an online processional.

 Grove Presbyterian Church in Danville, Pennsylvania, used their palms for decorating the outside of the building, erecting a 14-foot cross with palms strewn on the ground in front of it.

 Lake Nokomis Presbyterian Church in Minneapolis used their palms for the greater community, filling large pots outside of their building that were mostly empty by day’s end.

 As everyone came together in these new ways to protect the health of our communities, we also protected forests, local jobs and sustainable livelihoods in the harvesting communities.
 Community members in the Maya Biosphere Reserve sort, package and sell the palms themselves — not via middlemen — so more of the money paid for the palms stays with the people who worked the hardest to provide them.
 Through the Eco-Palms project, 25% of the cost of each frond is going directly back to the communities that harvest them.